dalarcont/pwpost/README.md

     Folder 'procedures': Has the files that the controller use to pull and push data on the DB or advanced procedures that the controller can't host.

     Folder 'views': Has the files that manage the user interface and graphical answer in the website.
       ! - Some views have methods to modify a little things in the UI depending on the controller's answer and instructions to the views.
+But this corresponds only to view logic and not business logic.

     File 'Desktop': Acts like a Dashboard, is the page that the user see after a correct login procedure.